tianon/wishlist/zulip.md

   - something that looks more like the "left sidebar" of the desktop UI -- that sidebar could literally be the app landing page
   - the desktop emoji picker for reactions; mobile has a hyper long list that's hard to browse
     - > Reaction emoji options to be more grid-like like in the message box because I don't know what they are called or what keywords to search for so my options are limited since it doesn't endlessly scroll either
+    - it also needs to ignore whitespace (when I swipe something on my keyboard, it often adds a space, which then doesn't match the emoji I'm searching for)
   - moving messages (https://github.com/zulip/zulip-flutter/issues/1438, https://github.com/zulip/zulip-flutter/issues/530)
   - easier editing/creating topics (like from the topic list)
     - creating topics: https://github.com/zulip/zulip-flutter/issues/1385